-Here is our complete guide to the best catering software in 2020.
+Here is our complete guide to the best catering software as of May 2020.

 I’ve personally tested and reviewed all the software on this list, and we use these programs on a daily basis, as they relate to the business of catering and leveraging technology to make businesses more profitable and efficient.

 The best catering software is relative.
 It depends on what kind of catering you do and what your challenges are.
 The goal is to give you the information you need to make the best choices for your business.
 We are here to help you navigate the way.